 Stimulus check round 2: Is a second round coming?

-This package was officially presented on the Senate floor in late July as the HEALS Act.
+A second stimulus package was officially presented on the Senate floor in late July as the HEALS Act, but the timing of when it might arrive is still in limbo.

 In addition to $1,200 direct payments, the HEALS Act continues federal unemployment benefits (but for less than $600), offers a Paycheck Protection Program (PPP) sequel for business loans, and provides more funding to help schools and COVID-19 testing, treatment and vaccine research.